 Eligibility.
 Any employee, officer, consultant, independent contractor or director providing services to Enzon and its subsidiaries will be eligible to be selected by the Compensation Committee to receive awards under the 2001 Incentive Stock Plan.
-As of October 25, 2001, there were approximately [106] persons who were eligible as a class to be selected by the Compensation Committee to receive awards under the 2001 Incentive Stock Plan.
+As of October 24, 2003, there were approximately 322 persons who were eligible as a class to be selected by the Compensation Committee to receive awards under the 2001 Incentive Stock Plan.

 Number of Shares.
-The 2001 Incentive Stock Plan provides for the issuance of up to 2,000,000 shares of Common Stock, subject to adjustment in the event of a stock dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, issuance of warrants or other rights to purchase shares of Common Stock or other securities of Enzon to all holders of Common Stock pro rata whether as a dividend or otherwise or other similar changes in the corporate structure or stock of Enzon.
-Shares of Common Stock subject to awards under the 2001 Incentive Stock Plan which are not used or are forfeited because the terms and conditions of the awards are not met, or because the award terminates without delivery of any shares, may again be used for awards (other than Incentive Stock Options) under the 2001 Incentive Stock Plan.
+As it is proposed to be amended, the 2001 Incentive Stock Plan would provide for the issuance of up to 6,000,000 shares of Common Stock, subject to adjustment in the event of a stock dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, issuance of warrants or other rights to purchase shares of Common Stock or other securities of Enzon to all holders of Common Stock pro rata whether as a dividend or otherwise or other similar changes in the corporate structure or stock of Enzon.
+Currently, the maximum number of shares available for issuance under the 2001 Incentive Stock Plan is 2,000,000.
+Shares of Common Stock subject to awards under the 2001 Incentive Stock Plan which are not used or are forfeited because the terms and conditions of the awards are not met, or because the award terminates without delivery of any shares, may again be used for awards (other than Incentive Stock Plans) under the 2001 Incentive Stock Plan.
 Shares of Common Stock used by a participant as full or partial payment to Enzon of the purchase price relating to an award, or in connection with the satisfaction of tax obligations relating to an award, will also be available for awards under the 2001 Incentive Stock Plan.
 The shares of Common Stock issued under the 2001 Incentive Stock Plan may be authorized but unissued shares or shares acquired on the open market or otherwise.
-The last reported sale price of Enzon's Common Stock as reported by Nasdaq National Market on October [12], 2001, was [\$59.12].
+The last reported sale price of Enzon's Common Stock as reported by the Nasdaq National Market on October 24, 2003, was \$10.86.